Nandini551/Library-Management-System/README.md

 # Library-Management-System
-This Project is about how to create Library Management System using Tkinter in python with mysql database connectivity
+This Project is about how to create Library Management System using Tkinter in python with mysql database connectivity.